-Site Address Preferred Options ref Site Area (ha) Allocation IP010a or b Felixstowe Road UC010 5.52 5.01 Land reserved for a pedestrian and cycle bridge over the railway to link the District Centre with housing areas to the north.
-IP059a Land at Elton Park Works UC062 2.63 Land reserved for a pedestrian and cycle bridge over the river to link to the river path on the northern bank.

-IP037 Island Site UC038 6.02 Additional vehicular access needed to enable the site's development.
+Site Address Ar ite rea Allocation IP010a or b Felixstowe Road 5.0 na) 01 Land reserved for a pedestrian and cycle bridge over the railway to link the District Centre with housing areas to the north.
+IP059a Land at Elton Park Works 2.0 63 Land reserved for a pedestrian and cycle bridge over the river to link to the river path on the northern bank.
+IP037 Island Site 6.
+02 Additional vehicular access needed to enable the site's development.
 Additional cycle and pedestrian connections also required in accordance with policy SP15.
 Development layout should not prejudice future provision of a Wet Dock Crossing.
-IP029 Land opposite 674- 734 Bramford Road UC030 2.26 Link road through the site joining Europa Way and Bramford Road (subject to impact testing).
+IP029 Land opposite 674- 734 Bramford Road 2.: 26 Link road through the site joining Europa Way and Bramford Road (subject to impact testing).

-- 4.46 It is important that provision is made for needed transport infrastructure within certain development sites.
+- 4.40 It is important that provision is made for needed transport infrastructure within certain development sites.
 The aspiration to provide a pedestrian and cycle bridge over the railway at site IP010 (a or b) to link residential areas to the north with the District Centre is not a firm proposal at present in the Local Transport Plan, but the Highway Authority has identified the potential benefits of a link and the opportunity presented by the two IP010 sites.
-Therefore, pending further work on its deliverability, development at the IP010 sites should not preclude its possible future provision. - 4.47 The River Strategy identifies the aim of providing a river crossing between Hadleigh Road and Boss Hall for pedestrians and cyclists.
-The Elton Park site is considered the most suitable location to link up with future development at the Former Sugar Beet Factory site in Babergh. - 4.48 The Island site is an outstanding development opportunity at the Waterfront.
-Access improvements will be needed to enable its redevelopment. - 4.49 The provision of a road link through site IP029, land opposite 674-734 Bramford Road, to join Bramford Road and Europa Way could help to ease pressure on the Bramford Road/Sproughton Road junction.
+Therefore, pending further work on its deliverability, development at the IP010 sites should not preclude its possible future provision. - 4.41 The River Strategy identifies the aim of providing a river crossing between Hadleigh Road and Boss Hall for pedestrians and cyclists.
+The Elton Park

+- site is considered the most suitable location to link up with future development at the Former Sugar Beet Factory site in Babergh. - 4.42 The Island site is an outstanding development opportunity at the Waterfront.
+Access improvements will be needed to enable its redevelopment. - 4.43 The provision of a road link through site IP029, land opposite 674-734 Bramford Road, to join Bramford Road and Europa Way could help to ease pressure on the Bramford Road/Sproughton Road junction.
 It was included as a proposal in the 1997 Ipswich Local Plan, but has not to date been implemented.
 The potential impacts of the link on the traffic network are subject to testing and need to be clearly understood.
-However, in the interim, development of the site should not preclude its future provision. - 4.50 The park and ride site at Bury Road, Ipswich is currently disused.
+However, in the interim, development of the site should not preclude its future provision. - 4.44 The park and ride site at Anglia Parkway, Ipswich is currently disused.
 However, it remains laid out as a park and ride facility and is safeguarded for that use in future.
 Once lost, sites are difficult to replace.
+The need for and deliverability of additional park and ride at IP152 Airport Farm Kennels will be explored as a potential measure to address congestion, accessibility and air quality.